-We are continuing our efforts to advance legislation, administration, and funding to fight climate change.
+We are continuing our efforts to advance policies, administration, and funding to fight climate change.
 We are working to ensure that the Clean Energy Standard meets its goal of generating 50% of the state’s energy needs from renewable source by 2030.
-We are working at state and local levels to secure funding, gain support from officials, and change local laws and policies to provide for the installation of more charging stations for electric cars.
+We are also working at state and local levels to secure funding, gain support from officials, and change local laws and policies to provide for the installation of more charging stations for electric cars.
 Another main push is our proposal of changes to be made to local laws and rules that will modernize codes and procedures for the allowance of residential solar installation.

 The NYLCV Education Fund has taken a particularly close look at these issues in New York City through its four-part “Getting NYC to 80×50” forum series held in June and July of 2017.
 NYLCVEF is working to tie together the issues and ideas raised in the forums into a package of recommendations to be released this fall.
-Another main initiative is to modernize local laws, regulations, and codes to allow for easier installation of residential solar.

 Learn more about our programs focused on Climate Change:< Back to Our Issues